Part-Time Programme > Portrait Drawing

 INSTRUCTOR: Mischa Tranquilli

-* This class is full for the Winter 2021 Trimester.
+This class is full for the Fall 2021 Trimester.
 New applications will be placed on a waiting list.

-Top row: examples by the instructor of two-hour portrait sketches typical of the work that students in the class will complete; bottom row: examples of students at work during class.
+Top row: examples by the instructor of two-hour portrait sketches; bottom row: examples of students at work during class.

-- A3 size sketch paper pad of light-brown or light-grey toned paper (recommended paper brands are AMI Malzeit KKB Studienblock or Strathmore Toned sketch paper.
-For best results, paper should be at least 110gsm.)
+- A3 size sketch paper pad of light-brown or light-grey toned paper (Instructor notes: My current preferred brands are AMI Malzeit KKB Studienblock or Strathmore Toned sketch paper.
+For best results, the paper weight should be 110gsm or more.)

 - Faber-Castell graphite pencils, at least one of each: 2H, HB, 2B, 4B